 Antique Rugs are usually made with vegetable dye.
 We use low PH shampoo to make sure the color will not bleed.
 Low PH protects the rug in the process of cleaning.
 Antique rug cleaning is done by hand and with soft brushes.
 We don’t want to put any equipment on top of a antique rug.
 The idea is to use a lot of shampoo and water for rinsing.
 After cleaning, the drying process is fast, allowing the rug to be soft and the color vibrant.

-New Rugs, Chinese Rugs and Chemical Dye Rugs are washed with a high PH so colors stay deep, shiny and the carpet gets clean.
+New Rugs, Chinese Rugs and Chemical Dye Rugs are washed with a high PH so colors stay deep, shiny and the rug is clean.

-For shag and white rugs, the most important part is to remove the dust from inside of the rug using a tumbling machine with no water.
+For Shag Rugs and White Rugs, the most important part is to remove the dust from inside of the rug using a tumbling machine with no water.
 There is a movement in the machine and the dust goes into the dust collector.
 It’s important to wash with a low PH to prevent from browning.

-A Tufted rug is usually made in China and India.
-In our opinion, they are using a very bad glue.
+A Tufted Rug is usually made in China and India and from our experience, the glue used to make rugs isn’t the best.
 The glue makes the rug smell of burn.
-When the carpet gets exposed to sun or ages, the glue gets dry and becomes a white powder.
+When the rug is exposed to sun or ages, the glue gets dry and becomes a white powder.
 In this instance, we heavily recommend removing the backing and the glue.
 We replace it with a new glue and backing which is green.
 For Tufted rugs we provide a surface wash with a steam machine, 600 PSI of injecting steam into the fabric and then vacuuming it.
 We then use a high PH detergent.

-When cleaning needle point and end stich rugs, we wash the rug with soap and water.
+When cleaning Needle Point Rugs and End Stitch Rugs, we wash the rug with soap and water.
 The most important strategy is after the cleaning to block it to make it square again.

-We do a hand wash using a very soft brush for tapestries.
+We perform a hand wash using a very soft brush for tapestries.
 We call it wash and rinse.

-Dusting is the second stage in our process.
+Rug Dusting is the second stage in our rug cleaning process.
 70% of cleaning a rug involves removing dust.
-With our state-of-the-art equipment, we are able to remove 100% of the dust from the rug.
+With our rug cleaning state-of-the-art equipment, we are able to remove 100% of the dust from the rug during our rug cleaning process.
 As a result, the pile of the rug becomes open and fresh.

-- Beater, which beats on the back of the carpet.
+- Beater, which beats on the back of the rug

 We wash the rugs on both sides with special shampoos, which we provide.
 After that we rinse the rug to remove all the detergent residues off the rug.

-This special wash will allow your carpet to become brighter and shinier.
+This special wash will allow your rug to become brighter and shinier.
 It’s very important for Persian Kerman rugs.

 We brush the nap with special grooming tools.
 This process is done after washing and rinsing the rug.
 It gets the design sharper and removes the loose wool from the rug.